Shehryar/whoserep/README.md

 Generating Component UI layout snapshots
 ---------------------------

 Run `scripts/snapshots.sh`.
-It will open `SDK/Tests/Component UI Layout Tests`, validate existing snapshot images, and record snapshots for any `.json` files in the directory describing a [Component View](https://asappinc.atlassian.net/wiki/spaces/EN/pages/26559024/Component+View) that lack a corresponding snapshot image file.
+It will open `SDK/Tests/Component UI Layout Tests`, validate existing snapshot images, and record snapshots for any `.json` files in the directory describing a [Component View container](https://asappinc.atlassian.net/wiki/spaces/EN/pages/26559024/Component+View) or a [Chat Message](https://asappinc.atlassian.net/wiki/spaces/EN/pages/26561197/Chat+Message) that lack a corresponding snapshot image file.

 To generate a snapshot for a new layout, add the `.json` file to the `SDK/Tests/Component UI Layout Tests` directory and run `scripts/snapshots.sh` again.